 Cannabis is an age-old plant; grown around the world for thousands of years and for a whole host of reasons.
 Yet in the modern imagination, Cannabis has become synonymous with ‘controlled substance’ and ‘recreational use’.
-In this week’s post, we’re taking a look at how the meaning of Cannabis has changed over time, and how scientific advances can be used to work towards a new definition.
+In this week’s post, we’re taking a look at the history of Cannabis.
+Firstly, how its meaning has changed over time.
+Before finally, moving onto how scientific advances can be used to work towards a new understanding of the plant.

-If we look back millennia on the Cannabis timeline, we arrive on the Oki Islands (found near Japan).
-As recorded by archaeologists, remnants of the Cannabis plant’s fruit were found deep in the soil (from around 8000BC), potentially signifying its growth and cultivation.
-Such a trajectory continues with evidence from China, dated back to 6000BC, where Cannabis seeds were used as food and later, as a means of medicine and pottery decoration.
+If we look back millennia on the history of Cannabis, we arrive on the Oki Islands (found near Japan).
+As recorded by archaeologists, remnants of the Cannabis plant’s fruit were found deep in the soil (from around 8000BC).
+This potentially signifies its growth and cultivation.
+Such a trajectory continues with evidence from China, dated back to 6000BC, where Cannabis seeds were used as food.
+Later, they became a means of medicine and pottery decoration.
 Further diversifying the use of the Cannabis plant, the Chinese later weaved it into rope, fibre and clothes.

-Over the next thousand years, the Cannabis seed slowly spread to northern Europe; Ancient uses were recorded by the fabled Greek historian, Herodotus, who told of recreational and ritual consumption by the Scythians.
-Such traditions slowly made their way to the Middle East during the Middle Ages, where Cannabis became used for its resin in the form of Hashish.
+Over the next thousand years, the Cannabis seed slowly spread to northern Europe.
+Ancient uses were recorded by the fabled Greek historian, Herodotus.
+He told of recreational and ritual consumption by the Scythians.
+Such traditions slowly made their way to the Middle East during the Middle Ages.
+During this period, Cannabis became used for its resin in the form of Hashish.

 Interestingly, the modern West didn’t start growing and using Cannabis until the 17th and 18th centuries.
-However when it did, it was a large-scale operation.
-In 1794, George Washington declared that hemp (a strain of Cannabis), should be grown as a key agricultural crop at any given opportunity in the US.
-A hundred years later, Queen Victoria was prescribed Cannabis for period pain by her private doctor, on the back of pioneering research conducted by Irish physician William O’Shaughnessy.
+However, when it did, it was a large-scale operation.
+In 1794, George Washington declared that hemp (a strain of Cannabis) should be grown as a key agricultural crop at any given opportunity in the US.
+A hundred years later, Queen Victoria was prescribed Cannabis for period pain by her private doctor because of pioneering research conducted by Irish physician William O’Shaughnessy.

 From food and medicine, through rope and textiles, to recreational consumption, Cannabis has had a multitude of uses.
-While the moments listed here only give a snapshot of Cannabis’ rich history, when taken together, they give insight into the versatility of the plant.
+The moments listed here only give a snapshot of Cannabis’ rich history.
+Yet, when taken together, they give insight into the versatility of the plant.

 Further scientific research, from the discovery of THC through the Endocannabinoid System to CBD, has done much to debunk understandings of Cannabis as simply recreational.
-We now understand the ‘highs’ of Cannabis to be a phenomena produced by THC, and that other cannabinoids – such as CBD – can do much to support our well-being as a dietary supplement.
+We now understand the ‘highs’ of Cannabis to be a phenomena produced by THC.
+Whereas, other cannabinoids – such as CBD – can be used to support well-being as a dietary supplement.